-About EUR 55,000 million (USD 75,839.50) have been transferred to SAREB from nationalized Spanish financial institutions: BFA-Bankia, Catalunya Banc, NGC Banco-Banco Gallego and Banco de Valencia; and banks that have required medium-term financial aid.
+About EUR 55 billion (USD 75.84 billion) have been transferred to SAREB from nationalized Spanish financial institutions: BFA-Bankia, Catalunya Banc, NGC Banco-Banco Gallego and Banco de Valencia; and banks that have required medium-term financial aid.
 Of this amount, two thirds correspond to loans and credits associated with the real-estate sector, and a third to real-estate assets.

-In 2013 SAREB has taken EUR 54 billion (USD 75 billion) of troubled property loans from the balance sheets of the country’s nationalized lenders, as reported by the Financial Times.
-SAREB has started placing these assets into portfolios to be sold to investors, which has helped generate confidence that a floor may have been set on prices.
+SAREB continues to offload assets transferred from the country’s ailing saving banks.
+It has started placing these assets into portfolios to be sold to investors, which has helped generate confidence that a floor may have been set on prices.

-The Balearic Islands is especially attractive to the foreign market with 40.34% of total demand coming from foreigners.
-This is followed by the Valencian community with 35.02% foreign demand; Canarias with 34.34%; and Murcia with 23.62%.
+The Balearic Islands is especially attractive to the foreign market with more than 40% of total demand coming from foreigners.
+This is followed by the Valencian community with 35% foreign demand; Canarias with 34%; and Murcia with 24%.

 The great Spanish housing boom was fuelled by 15 years of dramatic reductions in mortgage interest rates, from 17% in 1991, to 10%–12% (1995 to 1996), to below 3.5% (2004 – 2005) - among the lowest rates in Europe.

-Post-crisis, the average mortgage interest rate in Spain has stabilized at between 2.3% and 3.0% since the second half of 2009, after the European Central Bank (ECB) cut rates in response to the financial crisis to a historic low of 1% in May 2009, where they have remained.
+Post-crisis, the average mortgage interest rate in Spain has stabilized at between 2.3% and 3.0% since the second half of 2009, after the European Central Bank (ECB) cut rates in response to the financial crisis to as low as 1% in May 2009, where they have remained until March 2011.

-Although a total of 300,349 homes were sold in Spain in 2013, only 197,641 new mortgages on homes were recorded, representing an annual decline of 27.8%, according to the National Statistics Institute.
-This suggests that almost 35% of the home purchases were transacted in cash.
+Although a total of 319,389 homes were sold in Spain in 2014, only 202,927 new mortgages on homes were recorded, according to the National Statistics Institute.
+This suggests that almost 36.5% of the home purchases were transacted in cash last year.

-Since prices peaked in May 2007 at EUR 10.12 (USD 13.96) per sq.m. per month, the price of rental housing has accumulated a decline of about 32%.
+Since prices peaked in May 2007 at EUR 10.12 (USD 13.96) per sq.m. per month, the price of rental housing has accumulated a decline of about 32% by early-2014, according to fotocasa.es data reported by Kyero News.
 In fact, eight regions have recorded declines of over 30% since they reached their maximum price levels six years ago:

 The degree of overbuilding can be guessed at by looking at the number of housing starts from the National Statistics Institute (INE):